VCTLabs/bruce/README.txt

 Bruce, the Presentation Tool Features
 =====================================

-- displays ReStructuredText content with one page per section or transition
+- displays reStructuredText content with one page per section or transition
 - has a "bullet mode" which displays one page per *bullet point*
-- handles of *most* of ReStructuredText, including:
+- handles of *most* of reStructuredText, including:

   * inline markup for emphasis, strong and literal
   * literal and line blocks